Singapore River Promenade; Raffles Bar

 “According to plan” makes it sound like I developed some grand, detailed itinerary well in advance.
 That was not the case.

 I walked to the National Gallery and went to the ticket desk.
-The person there told me that they were about to have their fire drill.
-So if I went in I’d be required to evacuate in a few minutes and wouldn’t be allowed back in for an hour.
+The person there told me they were about to have their fire drill.
+So, if I went in, I’d be required to evacuate in a few minutes and wouldn’t be allowed back in for an hour.
 I decided to develop a new plan on the fly.

 Singapore River Promenade

-Those buildings all have restaurants in them on the ground floor.
-And the building is set back enough from the river that a nice brick-paved portion of the river promenade runs in front of them and there is enough space left over for a row of trees and a number of restaurant tables between the trees and river’s edge.
+Those buildings all have restaurants on the ground floor.
+And the buildings are set back enough from the river that a nice brick-paved portion of the river promenade runs in front of them, and there is enough space left over for a row of trees and a number of restaurant tables between the trees and the river’s edge.

 It looked lovely from the boat.
-And the commentary mentioned that the trees provided shade, which helps on the hot days.
-(I think that is every day here.)
-The sky was much less threatening at that point, so my new plan was to walk along that section of the river promenade.
+And the commentary mentioned that the trees provided shade, which helps on hot days.
+(I think that’s every day here.)
+The sky was much less threatening then, so my new plan was to walk along that section of the river promenade.

 It is visually even more charming walking along it than it looked from on the river during the boat cruise.
 The red brick river promenade was quaint.
 The trees provided a touch of nature and a bit of a cooling effect.
 The restaurants were all small and appealing.
-Along what’s probably the equavalent of a three-or-four-block stretch, there are probably at least two or three dozen restaurants.
+There are probably at least two or three dozen dining and drinking establishments along what’s likely the equivalent of a three-or-four-block stretch.

 I said that it was visually even more charming.
-But a non-visual aspect detracted greatly from the enjoyment of my time.
-I was there about smack-dab in between lunch and dinner.
-So few of the restuarants had any customers.
-And the restaurants that had any customers had only a few.
+However, a non-visual aspect greatly detracted from the enjoyment of my time.
+I was there about halfway between lunch and dinner.
+So few of the restaurants had any customers.
+And those that had any customers had only a few.

 Many of the restaurants had staff out front encouraging any passersby to patronize the restaurant.
 At that time of day, there weren’t many people walking along the riverfront.
-For the most part, just me.
-I saw only a few other people walking on that stretch of the river promenade.
+For the most part, it was just me.
+I saw only a few other people treading on that stretch of the river promenade.

 After the first few, it got to be annoying.
 And as I said, it happened at least a dozen times.